 What is a Rune Reading?

-For a reading, a rune can stand alone, as long as the reader is intuitive, knows the ascribed meanings and rich history of the runes, and the querant has openly shared the fullness of their inquiry.
+For a reading, a rune can stand alone, as long as the reader is intuitive, and the querent has openly shared the fullness of their inquiry.
 Blocking energy from your rune reader to see how hard they fight you to pull the energy for the information will make you walk away with no answers.
-One thing about runes, they know the answers, so ask openly, and they will share their knowledge.
+One thing about runes, they know the answers, so ask openly, and they will share their knowledge!

-How many runes are there in the Norse system?
-There are 24 runes which make up what is called The Elder Futhark.
-While many serious rune users spend years studying the runes, meanings, origins of their symbolism, and even learning Norse languages to give them a better feel for the culture and traditions of the people these came from, all of that cannot be covered in one time or place.
+This gives them a better feel for the culture and traditions of the people these came from.
 Multiple guides should be consulted when learning, and study and use of runes should be ongoing if this is a system you would like to include in your personal practice.
-A beginning overview of their meanings are:

-The thorn and the Thor’s hammer are represented here.
+The thorn and Thor’s hammer are represented here.
 The Hammer of Thor protected the abode of the gods from all dangers, and allusion to this is powerful and comforting.
-However, if the thorn is taken as the meaning, it can indicate difficulties and sacrifice although it can also mean YOU are the thorn and should use your skills to strike to your advantage.
+However, if the thorn is taken as the meaning, it can indicate difficulties and sacrifice, although it can also mean that you are the thorn and should use your skills to strike an advantage.

-The Journey- or the rider- you, and the vehicle through which you make that journey.
+The journey, or the rider that you and the vehicle, goes through to make that journey.
 This can represent forward movement towards a goal, transportation in general, or even a spiritual journey.
 It can be a change of mind, a lifestyle change, or personally evolving.

 A gift for a gift is denoted here.
 Like the lines cross one another equally, energy exchange is called for.
 This may be indicating a mutually beneficial partnership of some form.